 If you want to get more out of your day in Animal Kingdom, you should research the tours offered throughout the park (at an extra price).
 These require advance reservations, so definitely head to the Internet to check them out!
 Special Animal Kingdom tours include Caring for Giants (a closer look at the African elephants), Savor the Savanna (an evening safari experience), and Wild Africa Trek (close-up encounters with the animals featured on the Kilimanjaro Safaris attraction).
 Make sure to book early if you’re interested, as these tours can fill up quickly!

-3 – Leave Your Balloons and Plastic Straws Behind
+3 – Leave Your Plastic & Balloons Behind

 Animal Kingdom cares deeply for all animals within the park, and their safety is one of the top priorities.
 Another top priority is remaining environmentally friendly.
-This means no plastic straws or lids for drinks- they’re bad for the environment, and can injure an animal if one were to fall within an enclosure.
+This means no lids for drinks-they’re bad for the environment and can injure an animal if one were to fall within an enclosure.
 Animal Kingdom will serve your drink with a paper straw, but don’t be alarmed when you see that no lids are available- this can catch a lot of guests by surprise at first.
 Also, balloons are not allowed or sold in Animal Kingdom- if you do have a balloon, you can “park” it at Guest Relations and pick it up again at the end of the night.
 Safety first!

 2 – Prepare for the Heat